Organize Your Wedding Planning Like a Pro

 Do these 4 things before you start booking!

 For those of you newly engaged, the next step (after celebrating of course) is to start planning!
 As you do your research and begin to pick out the date and details consider doing these things first.
-Your Wedding planning guide to keep you organized, and on the right track with priorities!

 Create a shared email

 Don’t underestimate the amount of communication and emails that will happen during this process.
 Having a place where all wedding communication is central and organized is SO helpful!
 Especially when it comes to signing up for your wedding website, wedding registry, and more.
-This also allows for you and your Fiance to both access, respond, and keep updated on vendor communications.
+This also allows for you and your Fiancé to both access, respond, and keep updated on vendor communications.
 A benefit, especially if you sign up for a g-mail account, is it allows for additional drive storage to put any pictures or documents on the drive and allows you to always access it online and share with one another.
 Also, since it’s a new email you can sign up for an amazon account to have your registry on and get a free trial of amazon prime!

 Create a Budget